IABTechLab/uid2docs/docs/guides/integration-mobile-client-server.md

 ## Client-Server Mobile Integration Data Flow Overview

 This diagram presents the data flow this Client-Server Mobile Integration requires to be implemented by the mobile app publishers.
-It is demonstrating using UID2 SDK for Android in the client side mobile application and UID2 SDK for Java on the server side.
+It is demonstrating using UID2 SDK for Android in the client-side mobile app and UID2 SDK for Java on the server side.

 TODO: Add Rita’s latest diagram from here

 ## Implement Server-Side Token Generation On Your Back-End Server

-The first step of UID2 integration is to be able to generate UID2 token on your backend server to then pass it into your mobile applications for passing the token into the RTB bid stream.
+The first step of UID2 integration is to be able to generate UID2 token on your backend server to then pass it into your mobile apps for passing the token into the RTB bid stream.

 There are two ways to generate UID2 tokens on the server side by providing directly identifying information (DII), as summarized in the table below: